 The district may close schools because of severe weather, epidemics, or other emergency conditions.
 When such conditions exist, the Superintendent will make the official decision concerning the closing of the district's facilities.
-When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's website and notify the following radio and television stations:
+When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's website, send out notification via our InTouch System, and notify the following radio and television stations: